 While it is not mandatory to have a DCV permit, there are benefits like reduced admission fees for commercial passengers, paying for passengers after each visit via a monthly RIA invoice, and reduced admission fees for water-based activities such as diving, fishing, or tours where passengers do not land on the island.

 Registering for a Domestic Commercial Vessel (DCV) permit is simple.
-Have a read through the information sheet (PDF 72.3KB) for more details, fees, and processes first to get an understanding of what’s expected for each journey.
+Have a read through the domestic commercial vessel permit information and conditions 2023-2024 (PDF 72.3KB) for more details, fees, and processes first to get an understanding of what’s expected for each journey.

-Head to the DCV permit eForm and fill in your details.
+Head to the application for domestic commercial vessel permit 2023-2024 and fill in your details.
 Once this is processed, you’ll receive a payment link.
 The person filling out the form will need to be the registered owner of the vessel or company operating the vessel.

 The results of a permit application are sent via email.
 A permit sticker will then be issued to the company applying for the DCV.